 A mortal hero gifted with uncanny physical strength and other powers.
 Pronounced kih-nopp.

-An underwater horned serpent, said to lurk in lakes and eat humans.
+An underwater horned snake, said to lurk in lakes and eat humans.
 Pronounced chih-pitch-kawm.

 Since it has only one horn according to most Mi'kmaq stories, it is sometimes called the Unicorn Serpent in English.